We walk through ADT Self Setup’s easy setup, intuitive customer portal, robust smart home integration, and customized sensors, alerts and routines.

 You also have the option to set up your own custom alerts.
-One that I set up as a demo is for every time the front door opens, Blue by ADT will send me a notification telling me the front door has been opened.
-It will also record what happened.
+For instance, you can create a custom alert where every time the front door opens, ADT Self Setup will send you a notification.
+You can even set the alert up so that a doorbell or outdoor camera will record what happens.

 Depending on the kind of hardware and sensors you’ve installed, you have many options for customizing your alerts.

 Third-party integration is pretty solid with this security system.
-Within the app, you can navigate to the third-party integration area to connect Amazon, Google, Z-Wave devices, and even IFTTT (If This Then That).
+You can navigate to the third-party integration area within the app to connect Amazon, Google, Z-Wave, and even IFTTT (If This Then That).

 Here’s an example routine:

-- You can set up a location service so that when Blue detects that your phone has left the area, the system will automatically arm itself.
+- You can set up a location service so that when ADT Self Setup detects that your phone has left the area, the system will automatically arm itself.

-- In addition to that, once the system has armed itself, you can have it connect to your iRobot app which will automatically start your robot vacuum.
+- In addition to that, once the system has armed itself, you can connect it to your iRobot app, which will automatically start your robot vacuum.

 - You can also have it adjust the temperature of your Z-Wave thermostat when you arm your system.

-There are a ton of different features that you can find in the IFTTT app, so I recommend you check IFTTT those out.
-Blue by ADT is compatible with Z-Wave devices, which include light bulbs, smart locks, thermostats, garage door openers, etc.
+As we mentioned, ADT Self Setup is compatible with Z-Wave devices, which include light bulbs, smart locks, thermostats, garage door openers, etc.

-If for some reason you try to connect a Z-Wave device that is not compatible with this system, it will designate it as an unknown device.
-It will let you trigger the device on and off, but you won’t be able to integrate and customize that device into your system as much as you can with a recognized device.
+If for some reason you try to connect a Z-Wave device that isn’t compatible with this system, it will designate it as an unknown device.
+It will let you trigger the device on and off.
+But you won’t be able to integrate and customize that device into your system as much as you can with a recognized device.

-Blue by ADT opens up many possibilities for home automation.
+ADT Self Setup opens up many possibilities for home automation.
 As your smart home gets “smarter” and you bring more devices into your home’s ecosystem, you can enable these devices to communicate outside your home security system.

-For example, if you have security cameras that are not by ADT, such as Ring, and they detect motion, you can set Blue to have your porch lights turn on when that camera detects motion.
+For example, if you have security cameras that are not by ADT Self Setup, such as Ring cameras, and they detect motion, you can set ADT Self Setup to have your porch lights turn on.